bft-smart/library/README.md

 The system configurations also have to be specified (see`config/system.config`).
 Most of the parameters are self explanatory.

 **Important tip #3:** When using the library in real systems, always make sure to set `system.communication.defaultkeys` to `false` and `system.communication.useSignatures` to `1`.
-Also make sure that only the `config/keys` directory only has the private key for the repective replica/client.
+Also make sure that only the `config/keys` directory only has the private key for the respective replica/client.

 You can run the counter demonstration by executing the following commands, from within the main directory across four different consoles (4 replicas, to tolerate 1 fault):